sght500/laser-tag-kafka/README.md

 ## ✨ Features

 - 🔫 **Local & Remote Enemies**: You're always one player.
 Others are remote enemies, controlled in real time via Kafka messages.
-- 💡 **Multiplayer with Kafka**: Every move, shot, and hit is synced through Kafka topics — no central server needed.
+- 💡 **Multiplayer with Kafka**: Every move, shot, and hit is synced through a Kafka topic — no central server needed.
 - 🖥️ **Play on Your Own LAN**: Yes, really!
 With a bit of setup, you can run the game with friends over your home network.
 - 🧰 **Simple Python Setup**: No external game engine — just good ol' `pygame`, some Kafka magic, and Python muscles.
 - 📜 **Step-by-Step Evolution**: Curious how it all came together?
-Check the [`historic/`](https://github.com/sght500/laser-tag-kafka/tree/main/historic) folder to trace the project’s evolution from basic mechanics to Kafka-enabled multiplayer!
+Check the [`historic`](https://github.com/sght500/laser-tag-kafka/tree/main/historic) folder to trace the project’s evolution from basic mechanics to Kafka-enabled multiplayer!
 - 🔉 **Custom Music**: Background music composed with [Suno](https://suno.com/song/9baf2d93-05de-4c59-8f1a-c412517e57a1), bringing the jungle skirmish vibes to your ears!

 ---